Manage soft token authenticators

 Activate a Google authenticator

-You can assign a Google Authenticator to yourself or any user that you manage.
-Before you begin, ensure that you have access to a mobile device with a Google Authenticator application installed.
+Use this procedure to assign and activate Google Authenticator for a user.
+Before you begin, ensure the user has access to a mobile device with a Google Authenticator application installed.

 Synchronize a soft token authenticator